fredyyyya/422-project1-webscrapping/README.md

 # msba-422-project1-webscrapping

+### Summary

-### This is the first individual project I completed in the 422-Data Design & Representation course in the MSBA program at UC Davis
+This is the first individual project I completed in the 422-Data Design & Representation course in the MSBA program at UC Davis.

+In this project, I webscrapped ebay.com and automated login process using BeautifulSoup package in Python.

 #### Below are the instructions and requirements of the project